kubernetes/kubernetes/docs/proposals/loadbalancer-proposal.md

     cloud provider will forward request into cluster based on rules defined in Ingress Resource

-##### Limitations of Ingress
+##### Limitations of current Ingress implementation
-###### On bare-metal only
-1. l4 client ip is lost
-2. It does not provide High Availability because client needs to know the IP addresss of the node where ingress-controller Pod is running.
-In case of a failure the ingress-controller Pod can be moved to a different node
+* On bare-metal, it does not provide High Availability because client needs to know the IP addresss of the node where ingress-controller Pod is running.

-###### Both on bare-metal and on cloud provider
+  In case of a failure the ingress-controller Pod can be moved to a different node.
-3. How many ingress-controller Pod should run in a cluster?
-Should all ingress-controller Pod list&watch all Ingress Resource with out distinction?
+* How many ingress-controller Pod should run in a cluster?
+Should all ingress-controller Pod list&watch all Ingress resource with out distinction?
   There is no way to bind or schedule Ingress resource to a ingress-controller Pod, which result in:

    * insufficient or excessive use of neworking resource.
    * reload storm when update Ingress resource

-2. Ingress resource is actually internet l7 loadbalancing rules, intranet l7 loadbalancing rules has not been supported yet.
+* Ingress resource is actually internet l7 loadbalancing rules, intranet l7 loadbalancing rules has not been supported yet.
+Eventually, We need a general mechanism for both the Ingress and intranet L7 lb rules "consume" a loadbalancer

-### Goal
+### Goal and NoneGoal
+##### Goal
+* LoadBalancer API
+* LoadBalancerClaim API
+* networking resource
+* loadbalancer provider
+* loadbalancer scheduling

+##### NoGoal
+* LoadBalancer HA on bare-metal
+* LoadBalancerClass: different type(internet or intranet), different qos level, etc
+* LoadBalancer scheduling over-commitment

+### Design
 ##### LoadBalancer
-Explicitly expose loadbalancer to users, let Ingress resource(internet loadbalancing rules) and intranet loadbalancing rules to "use" or "consume" loadbalancers based on on the networking resources(bandwidth, iops, etc) the loadbalancing rules request.
+Introduce "LoadBalancer" as first-class API, let Ingress resource (internet loadbalancing rules) and intranet loadbalancing rules to "use" or "consume" loadbalancers based on on the networking resources(bandwidth, iops, etc) they request.
+Just like how Pod "consume" Node.

-*Why "LoadBalancer"*, instead of someting like "IngressService":

-Ingress is actually internet l7 loadbalancing rules.
-Not only Ingress can "use" or "consume" loadbalancer, intranet l7 loadbalancing rules also can.
-Something like "IngressService" is a little confusing.

 ##### LoadBalancerClaim

-* make dynamically provision LoadBalancer possible
+Introduce "LoadBalancerClaim" as first-class API so that:

-* Ingress(and intranet L7 loadbalancing rules) "use" or "consume" a bronze loadbalancer by LoadBalancerClaim.
-A shceduler help to pick a best-matching LoadBalancer for LoadBalancerClaim.
+* Ingress(and intranet L7 loadbalancing rules) can "use" or "consume" a bronze loadbalancer by "using" or "consuming" a LoadBalancerClaim, just like how Pod mount a PV by mounting PVC.
-* Ingress can "consume" a loadbalancer, as well as loadbalancerclaim.
-  Just like the PV/PVC model, Pod can mount PV, as well as PVC.
+* make dynamically loadbalancer provisioning possible, just like how PV is dynamically provisioned.

-* for more background see https://github.com/kubernetes/kubernetes/issues/30151
+for more background see https://github.com/kubernetes/kubernetes/issues/30151

-##### Networking resource
-Allow user to define how many networking resources(bandwidth, iops, etc) a Ingress resource request.
-Then loadbalancer-scheduler can pick a best-matching one.

-##### Loadbalancer controller and Loadbalancer provider
+##### LoadBalancer provider interface
-Loadbalancer provider is responssible for:

-* provide loadbalancer Create/Delete/Update/Delete interface
+* provide loadbalancer Create/Update/Delete interface
+* k8s can have multiple LoadBalancer provider implementation, such as:
+  * AWS loadbalancer provider
+  * GCE loadbalancer provider
+  * bare-metal nginx loadbalancer provider
+  * bare-metal haproxy loadbalancer provider

+##### Loadbalancer-controller

-Loadbalancer-controller is responsible for:
+loadbalancer-controller is responsible for:

 * list&watch Ingress resources and call Loadbalancer provider to update corresponding loadbalancer's loadbalancing rules
-* pick a best-matching loadbalancer from existing loadbalancer pool for loadbalancerclaim
+* pick a best-matching loadbalancer from existing loadbalancer pool for loadbalancerclaim based on the networking resource the loadbalancerclaim request
 * call loadbalancer provider to dynamically provision a loadbalancer for loadbalancerclaim when it can not find a matching one among existing loadbalancer
 * recycle or deprovision a loadbalancer when no consumers.

+##### Networking resource
+Allow user to define how many networking resources(bandwidth, iops, etc) an Ingress request.
+Then loadbalancer-controller can pick a best-matching one.

+##### Loadbalancer scheduling
+Unlike PV/PVC, LB and LBC binding relationship is not exclusive, which means multiple LBC can bind to one LB.
+For example, if we have a loadbalancer with 3G bandwidth, we can bind 6 LBC each request 500m bandwidth on it.
+Some scheduling mechanism is needed in such a case.

+If we go further, we may eventually introduce the request/limit model for networking resource so that we can over commit.

-### NoneGoal
+### API
-* LoadBalancerClass: different type(internet or intranet), different qos level, etc
-* LoadBalancer scheduling over-commit

 ##### networking resource type
 ```